bilizm/GeoFS-MCDU/README.md

-**This add-on is based on a simplified version of the A320 MCDU and cannot be connected to GeoFS itself.**
+**This add-on is based on a simplified version of the A320 MCDU and there may be some unprofessional places.**

 <img width="696" height="736" alt="image" src="https://github.com/user-attachments/assets/ac5ffec8-96e5-432b-8b2b-9bbc1f42428d" />